-After a division uploads a completed close-out form to a BMS record, they will send an email to CMS asking that the applicable BMS number be closed.
-CMS will review the close-out form and close the BMS record.
+After a Contract Manager uploads a completed close-out form to a CAPPS or NCAA record, they must send an email to the THECB Contract Developer(s) asking that the applicable CAPPS or NCAA number be closed.
+The Contract Developer will review the close-out form and close the record if appropriate.